Somerset

 City of Wells Almshouses

+Open on 19th September only.
 Medieval almshouses with stunning gardens, a newly renovated working chapel and the original Guild Hall of the city. live music between 1400 and 1500.

 Dawe's Twineworks

-Downside Abbey Church and Monastery Gardens - Free Guided Tours
+Downside Abbey Church and Monastery Gardens - Free Guided Tours and Exhibition

 Hinton Watermill

-The last remaining watermill on the river yeo in Somerset, built in 1800 by William Smith Geologist and Canal builder, unique in having 450 m of tunnels supplying the water.
+The last remaining watermill on the river Yeo in Somerset, built in 1800 by William Smith Geologist and Canal builder, unique in having 450 m of tunnels supplying the water.
 Originally built with a water wheel but now has a Victorian turbine 1893.